XorEaxDaBoss/Valorant-Internal/README.md

 The state+key is updated for 4.02 and works.
 (LineOfSight is outdated atm)

+# Important

+You cannot inject this cheat into newer windows versions.
+You don't need to try it, it won't work without bypass!!!

+It will work on 1803 and 1809 (maybe lower too)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.